publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch136/schII/ptG/spt1/m__us_usc_t42_s13823.md

 ([Pub.
 L. 103–322, title III, § 31113][/us/pl/103/322/s31113], Sept.
 13, 1994, [108 Stat.
 1883][/us/stat/108/1883]; [Pub.
 L. 105–277, div.
 A, § 101(f)][/us/pl/105/277/s101/f] \[title VIII, § 405(d)(44), (f)(35)\], Oct.
 21, 1998, [112 Stat.
 2681–337][/us/stat/112/2681-337], 2681–428, 2681–434; [Pub.
 L. 113–128, title V, § 512(jj)][/us/pl/113/128/s512/jj], July 22, 2014, [128 Stat.
 1722][/us/stat/128/1722].)

- __Amendment of Subsection (a)(4)(C)__

-    [Pub.
-L. 113–128, title V][/us/pl/113/128], §§ 506, 512(jj), July 22, 2014, [128 Stat.
-1703][/us/stat/128/1703], 1722, provided that, effective on the first day of the first full program year after July 22, 2014 \[probably July 1, 2015\], subsection (a)(4)(C) of this section is amended by striking “job training programs authorized under title I of the Workforce Investment Act of 1998 or the Family Support Act of 1988 ([Public Law 100–485][/us/pl/100/485])” and inserting “job training programs authorized under title I of the Workforce Innovation and Opportunity Act or the Family Support Act of 1988 ([Public Law 100–485][/us/pl/100/485])”.
-See 2014 Amendment note below.

  __References in Text__

-    The Workforce Investment Act of 1998, referred to in subsec. (a)(4)(C), is [Pub.
-L. 105–220][/us/pl/105/220], Aug.
-7, 1998, [112 Stat.
-936][/us/stat/112/936], as amended.
-Title I of the Act is classified principally to chapter 30 (§ 2801 et seq.) of Title 29, Labor.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of Title 20][/us/usc/t20/s9201], Education, and Tables.
+    The Workforce Innovation and Opportunity Act, referred to in subsec. (a)(4)(C), is [Pub.
+L. 113–128][/us/pl/113/128], July 22, 2014, [128 Stat.
+1425][/us/stat/128/1425].
+Title I of the Act is classified generally to subchapter I (§ 3111 et seq.) of chapter 32 of Title 29, Labor.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29][/us/usc/t29/s3101] and Tables.

     The Family Support Act of 1988, referred to in subsec. (a)(4)(C), is [Pub.
 L. 100–485][/us/pl/100/485], Oct.
 13, 1988, [102 Stat.
 2343][/us/stat/102/2343], as amended.
 For complete classification of this Act to the Code, see Short Title of 1988 Amendments note set out under [section 1305 of this title][/us/usc/t42/s1305] and Tables.